 You are agreeing to take responsibility for receiving and managing the direct payment and for buying care and support services.

-The Direct Payments Team will provide support to the set up the direct payment, help with recruitment and provide a payroll service.
-Direct Payments Team is based in Sefton Carers Centre, 27-37 South Road, Waterloo L22 5PE.
+The Direct Payments Team will provide support to the set up the direct payment, help with recruitment of staff and provide a payroll service.
+The Direct Payments Team is based in Sefton Carers Centre, 27-37 South Road, Waterloo L22 5PE.

-The Self-Directed Support Team are employed by Sefton Council, and a responsible for monitoring, reconcilingreviewing and supporting with all financial aspects of the direct payments account.
+The Self-Directed Support Team are employed by Sefton Council, and are responsible for monitoring, reviewing and supporting with all financial aspects of the direct payments account.

 The Direct Payment.